Posted December 3, 2022 in scopes and optics by deguns

 Secured Optic: Make darn sure that your scope or reflex sight is securely fastened to your firearm’s rail.
 This is where the allen wrench comes into play.
 If your optics aren’t secure, the recoil from your shots can move the position of the optic itself and/or the reticule ever so slightly, negating any fine tuning you have done up to that point.
 Understand that even the slightest change in reticule or optic position will yield a depreciating effect on accuracy that only intensifies at longer distances.

 Whether your optic of choice is a rifle scope or reflex sight, you need to obtain hits – any hits – on paper as a point of reference before you can begin fine tuning your zero.
 Simply put, you need visual confirmation of where your shots are hitting so that you can contrast these hits against what you see when you aim the reticule at the desired area of the target.
 Even simpler put, you can’t correct a problem until you identify what’s causing it.

-That said, you now need to take your first three shots at the paper.
+When learning how to zero your optic or scope, you now need to take your first three shots at the paper.
 Be sure to aim your reticule as close as you can on the same spot every time.
 To clarify, shooting in groups ensures that shooter error has minimal effect on the zeroing process and that we can consistently hit a given target where we want to.